ShaunRainey/Learn-Polish-BE/README.md

     - had a huge issue with getting the environment variables to play along, had to delete them: windows key + pause -> Advanced system settings -> environment variables
     - then restarted the computer, .env file seems to be loading now

+- created .sql file

+    - add script to package.json to setup-db